 Reliance Power hits lower circuit on poor Q2 show

-Shares of Reliance Power on Friday declined nearly 5 per cent, hitting their lower circuit, on the back of weak September quarter earnings.
-On the BSE, the stock saw a decline of 4.77 per cent, hitting its lower circuit at Rs 3.99.
+Shares of Reliance Power on Friday declined nearly 5 percent, hitting their lower circuit, on the back of weak September quarter earnings.
+On the BSE, the stock saw a decline of 4.77 percent, hitting its lower circuit at Rs 3.99 and settled on the same price.

-Similar trend was seen on the NSE as the scrip was trading at Rs 4, down 4.76 per cent.
-The company on Thursday reported a 69.38 per cent decline in consolidated net profit at Rs 45 crore for the quarter ended September 30.
+On the NSE also, the scrip touched its lower circuit and closed at Rs 4, down 4.76 per cent.
+The company on Thursday reported a 69.38 percent decline in consolidated net profit at Rs 45 crore for the quarter ended September 30.

 The company had posted a net profit of Rs 147 crore in the July-September period of the previous year, Reliance Power said in a BSE filing.